 At the end of the 12-week study, those receiving spinal manipulative therapy showed significant improvement in disability.
 These patients showed improved physical symptoms and a reduction in pain.

 About 22 million people visit a chiropractor annually, 35% of which are seeking relief from back pain.

-If you are a veteran or current military member, contact ChiroCare to schedule an appointment and find out how a chiropractor can help you with your medical condition or injuries.
+If you are a veteran or current military member, contact ChiroCare of Florida to schedule an appointment and find out how a chiropractor can help you with your medical condition or injuries.